ucsc/site-specialevents/source/_events/kraw-lecture/2020/index.md

 ---
 title: "Kraw Lecture Series on Science and Technology"
-description: "Telomeres: from curiosity driven research to human disease"
+description: "The Antarctic and Climate Change: Exploration Above and Below the Surface"

 #### Date of the event
-date: "2020-12-08"
+date: "2021-01-27"

 #### billboard
 billboard:
-  homepage-title: 'Telomeres: from curiosity driven research to human disease'
+  homepage-title: 'The Antarctic and Climate Change: Exploration Above and Below the Surface'
   image: "/events/kraw-lecture/2020/images/banner.jpg"
   subtitle: Kraw Lecture Series
-  day: Tuesday
+  day: Wednesday
-  month: December
+  month: January
-  date: 08
+  date: 27
-  year: 2020
+  year: 2021
   starttime: 5:30 p.m.
   endtime: